kengz/openai_lab/source/includes/_SOLUTIONS.md

 |**Snake-v0**|-|-|-|-|

-## Algorithms
+## Agents

-The status of the algorithms in OpenAI Lab.
+The status of the Agents in OpenAI Lab.
 Feel free to invent new ones!
-For more detail on currently implemented algorithms, see [Algorithms](#algorithms)
+For more detail on currently implemented Agents, see [Agents](#agents)

-_Pending: we still need a way to cross-evaluate algorithms.
+_Pending: we still need a way to cross-evaluate Agents.
 Refer to the NEC paper.
 Perhaps use Normalized human scores per episode vs Millions of Frames._

 |algorithm|implemented?|eval score|
 |:---|:---|:---|